Kodu Game Lab: Language design

-In the above example, the character with this line of code would move quickly toward the closest nearby apple, provided it is colored blue.
+In the above example, the character with this line of code would move quickly toward a nearby apple, provided it is colored blue, and close to the character.
 Code blocks in Kodu can be indented, allowing for more than one condition per action.

 Input

-A typical line of code for moving a character using an Xbox controller.

 Kodu allows for user input by setting particular WHEN tiles.
 Keyboard, mouse, and controller input are accepted.
 This is primarily used to create controllable characters, but can be applied to any DO function.

 When programming controller input, player slot can be specified.
 This (on the Xbox version) can be used to create multiplayer games.